zorianc/Starfield/README.md

 Program requirements:
 ---------------------
 Your program must use at least two classes to model the particles.
 A `Particle` (star) super class and an `Oddball` (spaceship) sub class.
-All the particles must be stored in a single array of the super class type.
+All the particles must be stored in a single array list of the super class type.
 Make sure you do not unnecessarily duplicate inherited variables and functions in the `Oddball` sub class.
 Your `Oddball` sub class need only contain a constructor and `void move()` and/or `void show()` so that the `Oddball` moves and/or looks different.

 Suggested steps to completing this assignment